Powerlated/EpicGameBoy/DETAILS.md

 # Memory Bus

-`MemoryBus` has the main `readMem8` and `writeMem8` methods that are used for reading and writing data by components.
+`MemoryBus` has the main `read` and `write` methods that are used for reading and writing data by components.

 Addresses are decoded by `if` statement.
 An HWIO interface is available for components that have memory mapped I/O.